-To enable connection to an Azure Stack, you specify it as the Environment parameter when you create an Azure Resource Manager service connection.
+- Create a new Service connection in Azure DevOps Services using the Azure Stack endpoints and SPN information.
+Specify Azure Stack in the Environment parameter when you create an Azure Resource Manager service connection.
 You must use the full version of the service connection dialog to manually define the connection.
-Before you configure a service connection, you should also ensure you meet all relevant compliance requirements for your application.

 You can then use the service connection in your build and release pipeline tasks.

 For more details, refer to Tutorial: Deploy apps to Azure and Azure Stack

 - Troubleshoot Azure Resource Manager service connections

 - Azure Stack Operator Documentation

 The following Azure tasks are validated with Azure Stack:

 - Azure Resource Group Deployment

 How do I resolve SSL errors during deployment?

 To ignore SSL errors, set a variable named